 I find REG the most difficult myself (maybe I’m really not interested in the topic) so I also wanted to get it out of the way early.

-BEC is the shortest and easiest CPA exam in my opinion, and as far as I know most CPA candidates agree with me (BEC tricky though, but it’s another topic).
-Since you must be sick of all the studying by then, you will appreciate the decision of saving the easiest one at the end of your CPA exam journey.
+BEC is the shortest and easiest CPA Exam in my opinion, and as far as I know, most CPA candidates agree with me (BEC can be tricky though, but it’s another topic).
+Since you must be sick of all the studying by then, you will appreciate the decision of saving the easiest one at the end of your CPA Exam journey.

-Don’t blindly stick with my suggested CPA exam schedule.
-If you are a tax accountant you might find REG the easiest, the FAR the most difficult.
-It really depends on your background, and you should adjust your own CPA exam schedule accordingly.
+Don’t blindly stick with my suggested CPA Exam schedule.
+If you are a tax accountant you might find REG the easiest, and FAR the most difficult.
+It depends on your background, and you should adjust your own CPA Exam schedule accordingly.